kuligram/PocketCube/README.md

 To use the Manhattand distance heuristic:
 python cubeH.py

-To generate and use the ~140M pattern database heuristic:
+To generate and use the (~140M, depth 9) pattern database heuristic:
 python cubeDB.py

 References: